Ivaldivi/DATA515-Image-Classification/README.md

   * Use to validate model & demonstrate model accuracy and precision

-## Streamlit
-After cloning this repo, run the Streamlit app using this command:\
-python -m streamlit run walandmarks/ui/Home.py

 ## How To Use Conda Environment:
 In order to create a conda environment from the current environment.yml file, run the following line:\
 conda env create -f environment.yml

 To activate the environment run:\
 conda activate landmarks_classification_env

+## Streamlit
+After configuring an environment, run the Streamlit app using this command:\
+python -m streamlit run walandmarks/ui/Home.py

 ## Unit testing:
 Our unit tests can be found at walandmarks/test.